Frequently Asked Questions…… click on the question to go to the answer.

 If you don’t want a riding lesson, and would only like to have your children have some contact with horses, you may want to contact Farmland Animal Park which is located in Chemung, NY.

 I do not take inexperienced “non-client” riders out on “public trail rides”.
 I do take my riding students out on trail rides as part of their lesson program.
 On occasion, I will be contacted by visitors to our area, that prove to me that they are advanced riders, so I have escorted these type of riders out on trail rides.
 If you meet that criteria, give me a phone call.
+There is a stable in Burdett, NY, only about 30 minutes from here, that specializes in public trail rides.
+That stable is Painted Bar Stables.

 When you visit the stable, you will have to execute our “liability release” (click to go to the document).
 Everyone, including non-riding guests have to read and sign the liability release.